Last Updated: January 2022

-Transylvania University’s Information Technology Department provides computer hardware, academic computer labs, network infrastructure and connection services in support of the educational mission of the University.
+Transylvania University’s Information Technology Department provides computer hardware, academic computer labs, and network infrastructure in support of the educational mission of the University.
 Use of these services is a privilege.
-As such, it is the responsibility of all active members of the University community, including faculty, students, staff, authorized visitors, guests, and others for whom University technology resources and network access are made available by the University, to use these services appropriately and in compliance with all University, City, County, State and Federal regulations, or face possible revocation of such privilege.
+It is the responsibility of all active members of the University community, including faculty, students, staff, authorized visitors, guests, and others for whom University technology resources and network access are made available by the University.
+These services should be used appropriately in compliance with all University, City, County, State and Federal regulations, or face possible revocation of such privilege.

 Computer facilities and accounts are owned by the University.
-Facilities include all computer equipment in labs and buildings on campus, and are available to Transylvania students, employees, authorized visitors and guests .
-Accounts include email, network, T-Net, and Moodle accounts, as well as any others issued by the University.
+Facilities include all computer equipment in labs and buildings on campus, and are available to Transylvania students, employees, authorized visitors and guests.
+Accounts include email, network, MyTransy portal applications including, but not limited to, Self-service and Canvas, as well as any others issued by the University.

-- stealing or using another’s password or data;
+- stealing or using another individual’s password or data;

 - degrading the performance of the computer system;